kivymd/KivyMD/README.md

 Wiki with examples of using KivyMD widgets: https://github.com/kivymd/KivyMD/wiki

 [Kitchen sink](https://github.com/kivymd/KivyMD/tree/master/demos/kitchen_sink) app demonstrates every KivyMD widget.
 You can see how to use widget in code of app.
-You can download apk for your smartphone (Android 6.0 and higher): [data branch](https://github.com/kivymd/KivyMD/tree/data/demo_kitchen_sink).
+You can download apk for your smartphone (Android 6.0 and higher): [kivymd/storage (binaries branch)](https://github.com/kivymd/storage/tree/binaries/demo_kitchen_sink).

 ### Tutorials on YouTube